iterative/dvc.org/content/docs/command-reference/exp/branch.md

 new `branch` automatically.

-`dvc exp branch` is useful to make an experiment persistent without modifying the workspace, so they can be continued, [stored and shared] in a normal Git + DVC workflow.
+`dvc exp branch` is useful to make an experiment persistent without modifying the workspace so they can be continued, [stored and shared] in a normal Git + DVC workflow.

 To switch into the new branch, use `git checkout branch` and `dvc checkout`.
 Or